flakes/mirc_fish_10/README.md

 If an error like "patching ... failed" shows up, something seems wrong with your setup.
-It could be something simple like an incompatible OpenSSL DLL, something weird like your AV scanner, or a bug in FiSH 10.
+It could be something simple like an incompatible OpenSSL DLL, something weird like your anti-virus program, or a bug in FiSH 10.
 If you made sure you installed the latest version, you can check here for existing problem reports, or create a new one: http://github.com/flakes/mirc_fish_10/issues
 (Hint for Vista and above: Hit Ctrl + C to copy the message box contents into the clipboard, then paste into your bug report using Ctrl + V)